gani1000/Shop-Api/README.md

    -Welcome Page

-   Note:  you can login/register from here to access your profile, in your profile you will be able to add any item you wish
-   Ex: "add to Cart" you can do that by clicking on the items name and that will be send to your.
+   Note:  you can login/register from here to access your profile, in your profile you will be able to add any item you wish you can do that by clicking on the items name and that will be send to your.